 Virgil Shipley/News Kenyon College senior and Rural Life Center Student Manager Rebecca Katzman, right, moderated Tuesday’s “visit” on the topic of rural gun culture that featured firearms experts, from left, Chip Gross, Amy McDonald and Jerry Scott.
-Purchase
+Buy Now

 GAMBIER — Students and visitors gathered Tuesday at Kenyon College’s Peirce Lounge to discuss rural gun culture and the Second Amendment.
 The event was the second of three in the Rural Life Center’s “Visits” series.